Sulawesi Scuba Diving Trip Report

 Macro Pictures, Macro Service!

-Add to the incredible scuba diving in the Lembeh Strait, top notch accommodation, food and convenience, and you can see why there are so many returning customers.
+Add together the incredible scuba diving in the Lembeh Strait, top notch accommodation, food and convenience, and you can see why there are so many returning vacationers.
 I long for the day when I can say that I am one.

 Written by Ricardo Rossi, June 2010